iraf-community/iraf-community.github.io/external.md

 Please note that the repositories only contain the source code and often did not receive an update yet.
 If there are more packages that should be maintained in the repositories please contact us to get them included.

+### IRAF packages from STScI

+The STScI has developed a number of popular external packages for IRAF:

+* *stsdas* - Software system for calibrating and analyzing data from the Hubble Space Telescope
+* *tables* - Support of the TABLES format used by the STSDAS package
+* *stecf* - IRAF tasks developed at the Space Telescope European Coordinating Facility

+Due to license restrictions (mainly the use of Numerical Recipes code) the source of these packages is not available anymore.
+They are also not ported to 64 bit.
+As STScI is transitioning away from IRAF, this is unlikely to change in the future.

+Parts of the TABLES package are however included as NTTOOLS package in the IRAF core.